adamliuio/adam-notes-content/Journals/reflecting-on-anthony-bourdain.md

 ---
 title: "Reflecting On Anthony Bourdain"
 date: 2021-08-30
+description: "Live dumb and happy, or live educated and disappointed.
+Maybe in life you just have to choose one from these two."
 image: https://user-images.githubusercontent.com/9758779/131287882-8a2623d6-ba6f-49fe-a7a8-5741677487a5.png
 ---

-I just watched the Tony Bourdain documentary: [Roadrunner: A Film About Anthony Bourdain](https://en.wikipedia.org/wiki/Roadrunner:_A_Film_About_Anthony_Bourdain) yesterday.
+I just watched the Tony Bourdain documentary [Roadrunner: A Film About Anthony Bourdain](https://en.wikipedia.org/wiki/Roadrunner:_A_Film_About_Anthony_Bourdain) yesterday.
 It's great.
 It's emotional.
 And it makes you sad.

 It made me miss this guy who I didn't even watch any of his shows when he was alive.